 by Captain Kate Nelson

 So no shit, there I was, in the middle of the Bataan Memorial Death March.
-The March is a 26.2-mile ruck in full military uniform, carrying 35 pounds that puts the ruck marchers though a range of emotions both physically and emotionally.
+The March is a 26.2-mile ruck in full military uniform, carrying 35 pounds that put the ruck marchers through a range of emotions both physically and emotionally.
 But it is much more than a challenging race.

 Miles 1-5 (ish):

 The first mile and a half you are not in control of your pace you just go with the flow no matter how fast or slow those around you are going.
 As I got to Mile 2, I realized that I was going way faster than planned, but I was motivated.
 I spent the next 3 miles with my head held high thinking that I was going to crush the world’s record for the fastest ever ruck march.
 I was unstoppable!

 At this point, my pinky toes started to feel hot which means a blister was forming.
 That was not something I wanted to deal with for the next 20 miles but I didn’t care.
 Not because I am tough, but because I hate my pinky toes and secretly hoped that those toes would fall off.
 I think I would be better off without them, but I am not a medical professional.
 They are a weird shape and curl under my feet.
 I can get blisters on them by sitting.
 At about mile 8 I saw someone with the same deployment patch that I wear with pride (5th Special Forces Group) and we began a conversation.
 The thing about an SF patch is that all the groups are the same patch.
 I guess they did that because it is a conversation starter, “What Group is that?” and one thing is for sure every Green Beret that I have served with loves talking to strangers while working out (this is an example of sarcasm).